Red Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Jon Gray (6-4) for his 16th start of the season.
+- The Rangers' Nathan Eovaldi (10-3) will make his 18th start of the season.

-- He has earned a quality start seven times in 15 starts this season.
+- He has started 17 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 10 of them.

-- Gray will look to finish five or more innings for the third start in a row.
+- Eovaldi will look to finish five or more innings for the 18th start in a row.

-- He has made 15 appearances and finished two of them without allowing an earned run.
+- He has six appearances this season with zero earned runs allowed out of his 17 chances this season.

 |Opponent